T-Stat Side Effects

 Generic Name: erythromycin topical

-Note: This page contains side effects data for the generic drug erythromycin topical.
-It is possible that some of the dosage forms included below may not apply to the brand name T-Stat.
+Note: This document contains side effect information about erythromycin topical.
+Some of the dosage forms listed on this page may not apply to the brand name T-Stat.

 For the Consumer

-As well as its needed effects, erythromycin topical (the active ingredient contained in T-Stat) may cause unwanted side effects that require medical attention.
+Along with its needed effects, erythromycin topical (the active ingredient contained in T-Stat) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Dry or scaly skin